 Life Insurance as an Investment Strategy

 Why would I put money in life insurance when I can invest it elsewhere, such as the stock market, real estate, or my business?

 Let’s say your goal is to get the highest return on investment short term.
 In that case, life insurance is probably not the best option.
-However, it’s complicated to compare these strategies side by side—you are comparing apples to oranges.
+Comparing these strategies side by side is like comparing apples to oranges.

-Sure, life insurance can be complicated.
-But it is a very valuable tool because of the year-on-year tax benefits.
+Life insurance can be complicated, but it is a very valuable tool because of the year-on-year tax benefits.
 In a corporation, those benefits are magnified because the dollars that have been allocated have been taxed at a much lower bracket.

 Keep in mind, when investing in life insurance, you must speak to a professional and get clear about what they are there to do.
 Make sure they are looking at your goals first and integrating an insurance strategy based on the life you want to live.